bloominstituteoftechnology/web-sprint-challenge-advanced-state-management/README.md

-# Advanced State Management Sprint Challenge
+# Sprint Challenge: State Management - Smurfs

+This challenge allows you to practice the concepts and techniques learned over the past Sprint and apply them in a concrete project.
+This Sprint explored the context API, the reducer pattern, and Redux.
+In your challenge for this Sprint, you will demonstrate proficiency by creating an application that uses ReactJS to consume live data retrieved from the World Wide Web.

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This challenge allows you to practice the concepts and techniques learned over the past sprint and apply them in a concrete project.
-This sprint explored **advanced state management**.
-During this sprint, you studied **the reducer pattern, redux, and context APIs**.
-In your challenge this week, you will demonstrate your mastery of these skills by creating **Smurfs village**!

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the sprint challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support from your TL if you need direction.
+You are not allowed to collaborate during the Sprint Challenge.
+However, you are encouraged to follow the twenty-minute rule and seek support from your PM and Instructor in your cohort help channel on Slack.
+Your work reflects your proficiency throughout State Management and your command of the concepts and techniques in the the context API, the reducer pattern, and Redux.

-_You have **three hours** to complete this challenge.
-Plan your time accordingly._
+You have three hours to complete this challenge.
+Plan your time accordingly.

+## Commits

+Commit your code regularly and meaningfully.
+This helps both you (in case you ever need to return to old code for any number of reasons and your project manager).

-## Introduction
+## Description

 In this challenge, you are to build a Smurfs village utilizing context or Redux as your state management.
 Build this challenge from the ground up using what you have learned about state management.

-### Commits

-Commit your code regularly and meaningfully.
-This helps both you (in case you ever need to return to old code for any number of reasons) and your team lead as the evaluate your solution.

-## Interview Questions
+## Self-Study/Essay Questions

-Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.
+Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
+Edit this document to include your answers after each question.
+Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What problem does the context API help solve?
+- [ ] What problem does the context API help solve?

+state management, it helps provide state to components without the need for props.

-2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
+- [X] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+the store is the object that will contain your states for the app.

+reducers are the way in which you modify the store it reduces the flow to a single path.

+actions are snippets of code that deliver commands, and data or 'payloads' to your reducer

-3. What is the difference between Application state and Component state?
+- [X] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state would be on a higher level than component state, and so all components should be able to inherit/access application state where as component state would be specific to a certain component.

-4. Describe `redux-thunk`, what does it allow us to do?
+- [X] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+thunk is 'middleware' software that operates between the program, and client presumably, and it allows our 'action-creators' to return a function instead of an action, aswell as perform asynchronous actions.

-5. What is your favorite state management system you've learned and this sprint?
+- [X] What is your favorite state management system you've learned and this sprint?
 Please explain why!

-You are expected to be able to answer questions in these areas.
-Your responses contribute to your Sprint Challenge grade.

-## Instructions
+I think I enjoy redux the most because it allows you to simplify your data stream, and seems to give more structure to underlying react.
+Hopefully this sprint won't prove me wrong!

-### Task 1: Project Set Up
+## Project Set Up

-> This section should include instruction for the sprint challenge.
-These should only cover things that are _not_ being evaluated by the challenge itself, e.g. environment/project setup, link to a starter project, etc. In general, this will be the following Git fork, clone, branch, commit, push, create pull request flow, though may need to be adapted for some specific challenges.
+Follow these steps to set up your project:

- [ ] `fork & clone` this repository.
+- [X] `fork & clone` this repository.
-- [ ] `cd` into the forked copy of this repository.
+- [X] `cd` into the forked copy of this repository.
-- [ ] **RUN** `npm install` to retrieve all `server-side` the dependencies.
+- [X] **RUN** `npm install` to retrieve all `server-side` the dependencies.
-- [ ] **RUN** `npm start` to get your API up and running on `http://localhost:3333`.
+- [X] **RUN** `npm start` to get your API up and running on `http://localhost:3333`.
 This is the **URL** you're going to need to use within your React app in order to make AJAX requests for data.
-- [ ] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
+- [X] After your API is up and running, you can open chrome and type in `http://localhost:3333/smurfs`.
 You should see an array with one smurf in it returned to you.
 This is an array that your **API** will be using to store our Smurf Data.
-- [ ] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
+- [X] **LOOK** at your `smurfs` directory and notice it's just a plain ol' React App that we've built using `create-react-app`.
-- [ ] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
+- [X] **Open** `src/index.js` to make sure that your app is ready to roll with the proper middleware.
-- [ ] **cd** into `smurfs` and run `npm install` to retrieve the client side dependencies.
+- [X] **cd** into `smurfs` and run `npm install` to retrieve the client side dependencies.
-- [ ] **RUN** `npm start` to fire up your React application.
+- [X] **RUN** `npm start` to fire up your React application.
 There ought to be a pretty little message awaiting you welcoming you to the app. `Follow` the prompting.

 **LOOK** at all the files you've been given for this project.
 One important file to note is `server.js`.
 This file contains an **API** that you are going to be interfacing with.
 Below is documentation on how to interact with the **API**.

-### Task 2: Project Requirements

-Your finished project must include all of the following requirements:
+## Minimum Viable Product

-- [ ] Plan and implement how you are going to manage your state for your application
+- [X] Plan and implement how you are going to manage your state for your application
-- [ ] You _must_ use either context or Redux as your state management system
+- [X] You _must_ use either context or Redux as your state management system
-- [ ] Once you have planned out your state management system, fetch data from the smurf server and display the data it returns
+- [X] Once you have planned out your state management system, fetch data from the smurf server and display the data it returns
 - [ ] Add a form to collect info for a new smurf, and make a POST request to the server to add a new smurf to your village

-In your solution, it is essential that you follow best practices and produce clean and professional results.
-You will be scored on your adherence to proper code style and good organization.
-Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
-It is better to submit a challenge that meets MVP than one that attempts too much and does not.

-#### Resource: API documentation
+## API documentation

-##### GET '/smurfs'
+### GET '/smurfs'

 - [ ] Retrieve an array all the Smurfs in the Smurf DB by writing a `GET` to the endpoint `/smurfs`.
 - [ ] Double check that your response from the server is an array of smurfs.